MaximilianAzendorf/wassign/doc/src/Concept.md

 Fortunately, despite the problem being NP-hard, it generally isn't hard at all to find valid schedulings for real-world input data.

 Because of this, valid schedulings are generated using a randomized (meaning solutions are visited in a semi-randomized order) depth-first backtracking search.
-A single backtracking step consists of deciding the slot of a single choice.
+A single backtracking step consists of deciding the slot of a single choice; for optional choices, the solver may also leave the choice unscheduled.

 There are multiple heuristics at play to improve the performance of the scheduling solver.